 My Sunday Lobotomy.
 Galentine addressed what nudged him to write, and how he went from merely reminiscing about his weekend reveries as a "Colusa Floater" to publishing his story.
 Refreshments and Galentine's book were available for purchase.

 Saturday, April 22, 2017

 10:00 to Noon, Colusa County Library, Morse Conference Room

 Shift your pen, shift your consciousness with this new tool for journal keeping.
 Writers of all levels were led to find new perspective, become their own teacher, and discover their own narrative in this unique workshop that was given by Barclay Braden, PhD, author, and founder of Depth Journaling.
 For this experiential, exploratory event, participants were encouraged to bring their own journal/paper and pen.

 2:00 to 4:00, A.B.
 Davison Park, 10th Street between

 Webster and Parkhill

-The Colusa Garden Club has invited Ray Tretheway, Executive Director of the Sacramento Tree Foundation since 1990, to speak to interested citizens about the need for maintaining or replanting our urban forest.
-Colusa is known for its trees; the afternoon will culminate in the actual planting of a tree.
-All are welcome.
+The Colusa Garden Club invited Ray Tretheway, Executive Director of the Sacramento Tree Foundation since 1990, to speak to interested citizens about the need for maintaining or replanting our urban forest.
+Colusa is known for its trees; the afternoon culminated in the actual planting of a tree.
+All were welcome.

 Saturday, April 29, 2017, Virginia Read Day